rcsb/mmtf/spec.md

 *Type*: `Float32`.

 *Description*: The R-free value.
-If not applicable either do not include the field or set to `-1`.
+If not applicable either do not include the field.

 *Examples*: